 ---|

-Dr. Luis Torero specializes in general practice, pediatric pulmonology, and pediatric critical care.
-In Dr. Torero's practice, he is particularly interested in cystic fibrosis (CF) and asthma.
-He is a graduate of Cayetano Heredia University.
-He trained at a hospital affiliated with Loyola University for residency.
-In addition to English, he speaks Spanish.
-His professional affiliations include Ann & Robert H. Lurie Children's Hospital of Chicago and Northwestern Medicine.
+Dr. Luis Torero specializes in general practice, pediatric pulmonology, and pediatric critical care and practices in Winfield, IL, Chicago, IL, and Geneva Road, IL.
+He attended Cayetano Heredia University for medical school and subsequently trained at a hospital affiliated with Loyola University for residency.
+He has a special interest in cystic fibrosis (CF) and asthma.
+Dr. Torero is rated highly by his patients.
+He speaks Spanish.
+He is professionally affiliated with Northwestern Medicine Central DuPage Hospital, Ann & Robert H. Lurie Children's Hospital of Chicago, and Northwestern University Feinberg School of Medicine.
 Yext reports that Dr. Torero is accepting new patients at his office in Winfield, IL.